apache/celeborn/docs/migration.md

 - Since 0.4.0, Celeborn deprecate `celeborn.storage.activeTypes`.
 Please use `celeborn.storage.availableTypes` instead.

+- Since 0.4.0, Celeborn master metrics `PartitionWritten` is renamed as `ActiveShuffleSize`.

+- Since 0.4.0, Celeborn master metrics `PartitionFileCount` is renamed as `ActiveShuffleFileCount`.

 ## Upgrading from 0.3.1 to 0.3.2

 - Since 0.3.1, Celeborn changed the default value of `raft.client.rpc.request.timeout` from `3s` to `10s`.